- Pots & PlantersPots & Planters

 Styling/décor tip : Christmas cactuses look spectacular as the centre piece, put them on a stool or table and appreciate the chic vibe it brings to a space.
 With its stunning but understated foliage and happy pink blooms when in season, there is nothing that can quiet measure up to it.
 Plant it in a pedestal planter or our glam metallic ones to elevate your space.

 Healthy organically grown plants delivered to your doorstop

 Safe Packaging and Guaranteed Quick Delivery

 j suneel kumar

-Always repot your Christmas cactus after the blooming season is over and all the blooms have wilted, late winter or early spring.
-Never repot it when the blooms are still there on the plant.
+Always repot your Christmas cactus after the blooming season is over and all the blooms have wilted, late winter or early spring and never in its blooming season.

-Bud falling in Christmas Cactus is due to improper humidity, either due to very little water or too much water.
+Bud falling in Christmas cactus is due to improper humidity, either due to too little water or too much water.
 But the good news is, it can be easily remedied.

 Let's pass it on cleaner, better, and greener.